 Generally speaking, when we talk about lease payments, this means a fixed amount as a lease rate.
 However, in the Graduated Lease, the payment is variable or depends on periodic appraisals of the property.
 Or both parties agree to adjust the monthly payment periodically.
 So, if the value of the property increases after the appraisal, the landlord can increase the monthly payment.

 The increase in payment may also depend on a change in the reference interest rate, such as the CPI (Consumer Price Index).
-We can also say that in this lease the tenant agrees to make adjusted monthly payments, such as lease payments for a showroom depending on market conditions, sales turnover, property value, etc.
+We can also say that in this lease, the tenant agrees to make adjusted monthly payments, such as lease payments for a showroom, depending on market conditions, sales turnover, property value, etc.

-This type of lease is common in long-term leases, and we call this type of lease as the graded lease.
+This type of lease is common in long-term leases, and we call this type of lease the graded lease.

 Trigger for Graduated Lease